 For people who really want to find out more about their cat’s ancestry, it is now possible to order a DNA test at the UC Davies Veterinary Genetics Laboratory.
 Their website states the following:

-Cat Ancestry is a novelty test to investigate ancestry and determine which of the 8 geographic regions your cat descends from: Western Europe, Egypt, East Mediterranean, Iran/Iraq, Arabian Sea, India, South Asia and East Asia.
+Cat Ancestry is a novelty test to investigate ancestry and determine which of the 8 geographic regions your cat descends from Western Europe, Egypt, East Mediterranean, Iran/Iraq, Arabian Sea, India, South Asia and East Asia.

 Your cat’s sample will be compared to the 29 reference populations from four of the regions: Western Europe, South Asia, Eastern Mediterranean and Arabian Sea.
 If your cat associates strongly with one of the 29 reference populations, the information is reported.
-In addition, the Cat Ancestry report includes the genetics of your cat’s coat colors, fur length and fur type.
+In addition, the Cat Ancestry report includes the genetics of your cat’s coat colors, fur length, and fur type.

 The takeaway message here is all Siamese, Birmans and Himalayans are pointed cats, but not all pointed cats are purebred as the pointed gene has made its way into the general cat population.
-Not that it matters what their background is, pointed cats are a stunning addition to any family.